Disney World Deluxe Villa Resort Rankings (2026)

 With that said, we do want to make clear is that there’s nothing objective about these Disney Vacation Club resort rankings.
 We initially tried that approach, but realized it’s a fool’s errand.
 For one, we have a lot of nostalgia wrapped up in our various vacations, and it’s tough to separate out our own biases from the basics of each property.

 It’s impossible for a simple list of rankings to account for all of those variables.
-As a result, this is more about our personal preferences and where we’d recommend family and friends stay, with some caveats in mind, than it is an attempt at anything definitive or comprehensive.
-Such a list is not possible, so we’re not going to try.
+As a result, this is more about our personal preferences and where we’d recommend family and friends stay with average-sized parties (couples or parents with 1.94 kids), than it is an attempt at anything definitive or comprehensive.
+Such a list is not possible, so we’re not even going to try.

 Although these rankings are entirely mine, Sarah’s dislike of Old Key West does influence me a bit.
 By contrast, I love Old Key West.
 I love that it’s so spread out (walking it gives me something to do in the morning), and I love that the foliage has really matured here.
-It also has the largest Disney Vacation Club rooms, and was recently refurbished.
 It also has Olivia’s, which is beloved among longtime DVC members–and for good reason.

 Even viewing Old Key West in the most favorable light, though, it pales in comparison to other resorts, which have more well-rounded dining rosters, better entertainment, and more convenient locations.
 Pretty much everything that OKW does well, another resort does better.
 Whether it be the isolation and seclusion of Animal Kingdom Lodge or the rooms at Saratoga Springs, which compares to OKW in a lot of ways and gets the edge in most of them.